praneeththandra/crime-data-analysis/README.md

 ## Feature Engineering:

-1.My objective is to predict victims sex. the column 'Vict Sex' has three values 'M' , 'F' and 'X' where X means unknown gender so we don't need the X values for the modeling and classification so i dropped those values and thus making the class distribution balanced and making it a binary classification.
+My objective is to predict victim sex, the column 'Vict Sex' has three values 'M' , 'F' and 'X' where X means unknown gender.
+So, we don't need the X values for the modeling and classification.
+So, I dropped those values to make the class distribution balanced and making it a binary classification.
-2.My features count of categorical and numerical are almost equal.
+Both categorical and numerical features are balanced in this dataset.
+The values of the target column ‘Vict sex’ are also balanced.

 ## Modeling and Classification